Quick Summary

 The interviewer can learn more about the candidate’s long-term professional goals from their response to this question.
 The questionnaire may help the candidate advance their career if they see sales as a launching pad for other roles within the company.

-Overall, the question, “Why sales?” can benefit interviewers in gauging a candidate’s cultural fit, communication abilities, interests, and goals and leading to a more well-informed hiring decision.
+Overall, the question, “Why sales?” can benefit interviewers in gauging a candidate’s cultural fit, communication abilities, interests, and goals, and lead to a more well-informed hiring decision.

 Before your sales interview, be prepared to answer the key question: “Why are you interested in sales?”
 Your response should be short, engaging, and persuasive—similar to an elevator pitch.
 Aim for 30 seconds to a minute to capture interest without over-explaining.